jeffpar/pcjs.v1/_posts/2018-04-01-exploring-the-ibm-personal-computer.md

 to other addresses.
 Unfortunately, this required the Bus default block size to be no larger than 4K, and for machines with 24-bit or 32-bit buses, the Bus component preferred to divide the address space up into 16K or 32K blocks.

-So I changed the block size to 4K for all machines, irrespective of bus width.
-Unfortunately, machines with saved states could still attempt to load states with a larger block size.
-So I also had to add some code to "fix up" blocks when a non-4K block was detected.
+So I changed the block size to 4K for *all* machines, irrespective of bus width.
+Unfortunately, machines with saved states could still attempt to load states with an older (larger) block size, so I also had to add code to "fix up" blocks whenever a non-4K block was detected.

 The good news is that, after dealing with all these ripple effects, [Exploring The IBM Personal Computer](/disks/pcx86/apps/ibm/exploring/) now runs as intended.
-Well, except for the awful sound it makes, which I'll be looking into later.
+Well, except for the awful sound it makes, which I'll be looking into a later date.

-For now, turn your volume down (and appreciate the fact that you *can* turn your volume down, because the PC speaker on an IBM PC had no such control), and enjoy learning about the IBM PC.
+For now, turn your volume down (and appreciate the fact that you *can* turn your volume down, because the PC speaker on an IBM PC had no such feature), and enjoy exploring the IBM Personal Computer.

 *[@jeffpar](http://twitter.com/jeffpar)*
 *Apr 1, 2018*